We’re proud to be operating the first ever liquefied natural gas (LNG) facility in British Columbia.

 Jobs and Procurement Opportunities

 FortisBC wants to maximize the benefit of our projects in the community.
-Opportunities to create local jobs, First Nations opportunities and other local economic benefits always shape our approach to our projects.
+Opportunities to create local jobs, opportunities for aboriginal communities and other local economic benefits always shape our approach to our projects.

 If you’re interested in providing goods or services for any of our current projects, or for future opportunities, please complete the Contractors and Vendors form.